 Waha Ibrahim works at the Center for Development and Public Policy as an executive assistant to the executive director.

-- Mathias Bonk, global health expert
+- Mathias Bonk, was a global health expert

-- Gabriel Farfán Mares, think tank entrepreneur
+- Gabriel Farfán Mares, was a think tank entrepreneur

-- Jon Nash, technology entrepreneur
+- Jon Nash, was a technology entrepreneur

-- Mehdi Shiva, Phd student
+- Mehdi Shiva, was a PhD student